ljvmiranda921/ljvmiranda921.github.io/life/_posts/2023-01-10-five-years.md

 ---
 layout: post
 type: post
-title: "Five years of blogging"
+title: "Lessons from five years of blogging"
 date: 2023-01-10
 category: life
 comments: true
 author: "LJ MIRANDA"
-summary: "Five years of blogging"
+summary: "Lessons from five years of blogging"
 excerpt: |
-    I've been blogging for five years now!
-In this milestone, I'll share some lessons I learned
+    I started blogging back in 2017 while I was still a grad student.
+Five years passed, and I learned much about myself, my field, and my hobby.
+I want to share these learnings in this blog post.
 description: |
+    I started blogging back in 2017 while I was still a grad student.
+Five years passed, and I learned much about myself, my field, and my hobby.
+I want to share these learnings in this blog post.
 ---